-The Clark University Campus Store is owned and operated by the University.
-It carries school and office supplies, University apparel and spirit items, glassware, and gift items, as well as reference and trade books.
+The Campus Store, owned and operated by the University, carries school and office supplies, University apparel and spirit items, glassware, and gift items, as well as reference and trade books.
 The Campus Store accepts cash, the Clark CashCard, traveler's checks, checks, Campus Store gift cards, and most major credit cards.